apache/dubbo/dubbo-spring-boot/dubbo-spring-boot-compatible/autoconfigure/README.md

 1. Copy classes under `org/apache/dubbo/config` from `dubbo-common` to the `generated-sources` directory.
 2. Replace `@Nest` with `@NestedConfigurationProperty`.
-3. Copy the class `DubboConfigurationProperties.java` from `autoconfigure` to the `generated-sources` directory.
-4. Use an annotation-only option to compile and generate `spring-configuration-metadata.json`.
+3. Use an annotation-only option to compile and generate `spring-configuration-metadata.json`.
-5. During `autoconfigure` module compilation, will read `spring-configuration-metadata.json` from this module.

 ## How to add a new configuration option